ben-eb/perfectionist/README.md

 Type: `string`
 Default: `lower`

-Set either `lower` or `upper` to transform hexadecimal colors to according case.
+Set either `lower` or `upper` to transform hexadecimal colors to the according case.

 ```css
 /* lower */